Stock market today: Oil prices and defense stocks climb after Israel declares war on Hamas

-NEW YORK (AP) — Oil prices are climbing, and stocks are slipping Monday as violence in the Middle East injects more unease into financial markets.
+NEW YORK (AP) — Oil prices are climbing, and stocks are wavering Monday as violence in the Middle East injects more caution into financial markets.

-The S&P 500 was 0.5% lower in its first trading since Hamas launched a surprise attack over the weekend against Israel, which then formally declared war.
-The Dow Jones Industrial Average was down 137 points, or 0.4%, as of 10:50 a.m.
-Eastern time, and the Nasdaq composite was 0.9% lower.
+The S&P 500 was 0.1% lower in its first trading since Hamas launched a surprise attack against Israel, which then formally declared war.
+The Dow Jones Industrial Average was up 6 points, or less than 0.1%, as of 12:30 p.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

-One potential outcome is that the Israel-Hamas fighting could lead to a slowdown in Iranian oil exports, which have been growing this year, according to Barclays energy analyst Amarpreet Singh.
+One potential outcome is a slowdown in Iranian oil exports, which have been growing this year, according to Barclays energy analyst Amarpreet Singh.
 Less supply of crude would raise its price, all else equal.

 Oil prices had already been volatile leading into the weekend.
 A barrel of U.S. crude jumped from less than $70 during the summer to more than $90 last week, raising the pressure on inflation and the overall economy.
 It pulled back sharply last week before jumping again after the fighting began in Israel.

 Stocks of defense contractors that make weapons were also particularly strong.
-Northrop Grumman rose 8.7%, and Lockheed Martin gained 5.8%.
+Northrop Grumman rallied 11.2%, and Lockheed Martin gained 7.9%.

 Major airlines have suspended flights to Israel as the U.S. State Department issued travel advisories for the region citing potential for terrorism and civil unrest.

-The U.S. stock market broadly has been shaky since the end of July, buckling under the pressure of much higher yields in the bond market.
+The U.S. stock market broadly has been shaky since the end of July, weighed down by the pressure of much higher yields in the bond market.

-With inflation still too high for policy makers' liking, and the U.S. economy still in solid shape, expectations have built on Wall Street that the Federal Reserve will keep its main interest rate high for longer than traders wanted.
+With inflation still too high for policy makers' liking, and the U.S. economy in solid shape, expectations have built on Wall Street that the Federal Reserve will keep its main interest rate high for longer than traders had hoped.

 The Fed has already hiked its overnight rate to the highest level since 2001, and it indicated last month it may cut rates next year by less than earlier expected.
 With the Fed also continuing to shrink its trove of bond investments, the yield on the 10-year Treasury has jumped to its highest level since 2007.